mohnish-k/recidivism-11/README.md

 # Recidivism Project

-### **Description**
+### Description

 The **Recidivism Project** aims to address the problem of recidivism by utilizing machine learning models and various data analysis techniques.
-This repository contains code for analyzing and predicting recidivism in individuals using datasets, including processing text, generating embeddings, and performing query-based searches using the FAISS library for efficient nearest-neighbor search.
+This repository contains code for analyzing and predicting recidivism in individuals using datasets, including processing text, generating embeddings, and performing query-based searches using the **FAISS** library for efficient nearest-neighbor search.

+The project also leverages an **embedding model** to convert text data into vector embeddings, allowing for semantic similarity-based retrieval of relevant information from the dataset.
+This model improves the quality and relevance of responses, making it easier to query large datasets and provide context-aware insights related to recidivism.

-The project also includes tools for building a chatbot using OpenAI's API, which interacts with data stored in a vector index for querying and providing responses related to recidivism.
+Additionally, the project includes tools for building a **chatbot** using **OpenAI's API**, which interacts with data stored in a vector index for querying and providing responses related to recidivism.
+The frontend is built using **Streamlit**, providing a user-friendly interface where users can input questions and receive answers based on the analysis of research papers and data related to recidivism.

 ### **Installation**